Traffic Metrics V2.0

 Fan Subscription Date Range

 This filter allows you to analyze statistics based on when fans subscribed through your links, regardless of when the links were created.
-When you select a time period, all statistics will be shown for fans who subscribed during that specific timeframe.
-Data is limited to the last 3 months from the current date.
+When you select a date range, the dashboard will show:

 Earnings Date Range